mixxxdj/manual/source/chapters/hardware.rst

    Using Mixxx with your built-in sound card

-The built-in soundcard on most computers and laptops comes with a single stereo line-out and a microphone input.
+The built-in audio interface on most computers and laptops comes with a single stereo line-out and a microphone input.
 The figure above depicts how the sound configuration might look.
-The stereo output of your soundcard (channels 1-2) will be connected to the **Master out**.
+The stereo output of your audio interface (channels 1-2) will be connected to the **Master out**.

 #.
 Open :menuselection:`Preferences --> Sound Hardware`
 #.
 Select the :guilabel:`Output` tab
 #.
-From the :guilabel:`Master` drop-down menu, select your built-in soundcard,
+From the :guilabel:`Master` drop-down menu, select your built-in audio
-   then :guilabel:`Channels 1-2`
+   interface, then :guilabel:`Channels 1-2`
 #.
-Depending on your soundcard, you can specify a
+Depending on your audio interface, you can specify a
    :ref:`microphone <interface-mic>`

    a.
 Use your built-in microphone or connect a microphone to your computer